GraphicsProgramming/blog/blog/2024/2024-10-17-glsl-development-made-shrimple/index.md

   - Compiler flags are supplied as a list in the extension settings.
     - I use `-C` (show multiple errors), `--glsl-version 460` (automatically sets the shader `#version`), and `--P #extension GL_GOOGLE_include_directive` (so I don't have to write that in every file).
     - OpenGL users should add `--target-env opengl` for it to use OpenGL semantics.
-    - Each "part" of an argument separated by a space needs to be provided as a separate item of the list:
+    - Each "part" of an argument separated by a space needs to be provided as a separate item of the list.
   - File extensions can be associated with specific shader stages in the extension settings.
 By default, it will detect common file extensions like .vert, .frag, and .comp.
 It also understands .frag.glsl, etc. automatically.
   - Supports my convoluted `#include` hierarchies.
 - [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens): makes errors easier to read.
 Not specifically related to GLSL, but still useful to have.